 Most tenants whose tenancy started after April 2013 will have this type of agreement.

-You may have an Insecure Tenancy Agreement if the Council has accepted a homeless duty towards you but you have not yet been offered a permanent home.
+You may have an Insecure Tenancy Agreement if we have accepted a homeless duty towards you but you have not yet been offered a permanent home.

-You will have one of these if you have made a homeless application and have been offered accommodation in one of the council’s temporary accommodation hostels.
+You will have one of these if you have made a homeless application and have been offered accommodation in one of our temporary accommodation hostels.